Experienced watercolorists make mixing landscape greens look super easy, don’t they?

 Warm and Cool Blue’s and Yellow’s

-*If you’re still confused about color temperature, I highly suggest reading this article where I explain everything in depth.
+*If you’re still confused about color temperature, I highly suggest reading this article on how to master watercolor mixing where I explain everything in depth.

 The table below lists a few examples of warm and cool blues and yellows: